jupiterds/hello-world/README.md

 # hello-world
 KR first repo
-This is Koushik creating the first repository in GitHub
+This is KR creating the first repository in GitHub